h0psing/melb-amazon-alexa-meetup/README.md

-# Step 4: Custom facts to your own skill
+# Step 4: Customise facts for your own skill

 ## Review Node JS Code
 1. Navigate back to https://aws.amazon.com and sign in